ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

-Photos from this year's Golf Camp
+Photos from last year's Golf Camp

 Each year members of Shiloh Old Site help provide a free week-long golf camp for area youth.
 This year two different week-long sessions were held, each in memory of Squirrel Grimes.
 You can check out some photos in our new Golf Camp photo album by clicking here.

 The "Remembering Miss Julia" video

 We have a new page that introduces the popular "Remembering Miss Julia" program.
 This program provides a dramatized overview of our congregational history.
 To learn about how the program was developed and to watch a video of the most recent presentation, click here.

 We have a new page that features links to various photo collections from our life together.
 There are small images and links to larger images.
 To see what we have so far, go to the menu bar along the top of this page.
 Click on "Photo Albums" under the "What We Do" tab.
 Or, if you prefer, click here.

 The Shiloh Old Site "Scrapbook"